safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 How does safe network handle complex permissions for the movement of data on the safe network?

 This is another two-parter.
 Immutable data does not move, so we'll ignore that here.
-The second part is mutable data, ie structured data.
+The second part is mutable data.

-Structured data does allow multisig control of coins.
-In the [validation](https://github.com/maidsafe/rfcs/blob/1cd4ed22709fed673f5ce51c1d861d879abd7aec/text/0000-Unified-structured-data/0000-Unified-structured-data.md#validation) section of the structured data rfc, it's clearly shown and explained how multisig will be implemented.
+Mutable data will allow multisig control of coins.
+However, in the [detailed design](https://github.com/maidsafe/rfcs/blob/c63ff6636d0dc21d6939856cf3a32445c3855b8c/text/0047-mutable-data/0047-mutable-data.md#detailed-design) section of the mutable data rfc, it's stated that the owners field is "currently limited to one owner to disallow multisig".
+The current data type used for the owners field can easily be extended to multisig in the future.

-I personally feel this is a lost opportunity, and that a more generic scripting signature system like bitcoin should be used in structured data.
+I personally feel this is a lost opportunity, and that a more generic scripting signature system like bitcoin should be used in mutable data.
 This would allow for powerful smart contracts to govern the movement of data, and facilitate extremely interesting interactions on the network.
-There is no doubt in my mind that structured data will change significantly in regard to the signing logic, since this could also open the door to pay-for-computation-resource rather than just storage and bandwidth resource.
+There is no doubt in my mind that mutable data will change significantly in regard to the signing logic, since this could also open the door to pay-for-computation-resource rather than just storage and bandwidth resource.

-The similarities and unmet potential in the design of structured data compared with bitcoin and ethereum hint at the opportunities that may be unlocked via safecoin in the future.
+The similarities and unmet potential in the design of mutable data compared with bitcoin and ethereum hint at the opportunities that may be unlocked via safecoin in the future.

 I think the decision to keep it simple for now is a good one, since it allows the development to focus on key components of the network rather than 'nice but not essential future stuff'.
 Very pragmatic, so long as it doesn't end up with a blockage to progress later due to governance issues.

-Note that multisig in safecoin is not m-of-n like with bitcoin.
-Multisig safecoin is strictly 'at least 50% of signers'.
-I think aiming for m-of-n is setting the goals way short of the target, and I'm sure once you understand how structured data works you will agree.
-50% multisig is an appropriate pragmatic approach in these early days of the network, but be prepared for radical change to this in the future.
-I'm sensing governance and rules issues ahead!!

 [Back to Table Of Contents](#multisig_toc)